-Carmelization, like the Maillard reaction, is a form of non-enzymatic browning.
+Caramelization, like the Maillard reaction, is a form of non-enzymatic browning.
 It occurs when foods containing a high concentration of carbohydrates are heated above a certain temperature.
-The temperature at which carmelization occurs depends on the type of sugar.
-The rate at which carmelization proceeds depends on the acidity or pH of the food.
-Carmelization occurs more quickly at neutral pH than under either acidic or alkaline conditions.
+The temperature at which caramelization occurs depends on the type of sugar.
+The rate at which caramelization proceeds depends on the acidity or pH of the food.
+Caramelization occurs more quickly at neutral pH than under either acidic or alkaline conditions.

-Note fructose has a lower carmelization point than other sugars.
+Note fructose has a lower caramelization point than other sugars.
 Baked goods made using fructose brown more readily than those made using other sugars and often end up darker in color.

-Carmelization is used to make candies, caramel, ghee, carmelized onions, and carmelized potatoes, among other foods.
-Foods that contain both carbohydrates and proteins brown from a combination of carmelization and the Maillard reaction.
+Caramelization is used to make candies, caramel, ghee, caramelized onions, and caramelized potatoes, among other foods.
+Foods that contain both carbohydrates and proteins brown from a combination of caramelization and the Maillard reaction.

 Regular table sugar or sucrose is the best-studied carbohydrate for the carmelization process.
 It proceeds in the following manner:

 - The disaccharide sucrose breaks down into the monosaccharides glucose and fructose.
 This is called a sucrose inversion.

 - Condensation occurs, where the sugars lose water and react with each other, forming difructose-anhydride.

 - Further dehydration occurs.
 Aldoses isomerize to ketoses.

 - Molecules fragment and polymerize, producing the characteristic caramel color and browned sugar flavor associated with the process.
 The three main products from sucrose caramelization are the dehydration product caramelan (C12H18O9) and two polymers, caramelen (C36H50O25) and caramelin (C125H188O80).

 Caramelization products have different flavors from each other.
 Here are some common compounds: